 Here, a different kind of movement virtuosity is proposed: instead of tricks and jumps, simple common gestures serve to generate an encounter between the performer and the spectators.
 200 Ways oscillates between the abstract, the personal, and the fantastic to create an unfamiliar yet fascinating movement universe, where an outstretched hand is as captivating as a somersault.

-By and with: Alfredo Zinola
+From and with: Alfredo Zinola

 Creative production: Micaela Kühn Jara